fuatu/awsEC2pricefinder/README.md

 #### AWS credentials
 Copy credentails.yaml.example to cp credentails.yaml.example
 Edit it and fill aws key+secret details.
-Your AWS user needs to have authorization to read pricing.
+Your AWS user needs to have IAM rights to read pricing.

 ## graphical interface
 run without parameters